-Wright has celebrated the works of Stearns since before our first Important Italian Glass sale and we are pleased to hold four of the top five auction results for his work.
-If you would like to learn more about a work by Thomas Stearns in your collection, contact our specialists today!
+We have celebrated the works of Stearns since even before our first Important Italian Glass sale, and we are pleased to hold three of the top five auction results for his work.

 An American in Venice